fpsom/MyPersonalWebsite/teaching.md

 After receiving my Ph.D.
 I continued my teaching activities on multiple levels; as an Academic Fellow, I provided undergraduate and graduate courses on subjects such as "Data Structures" and "Grid computing and applications in biomedicine" at AUTH.
 In this capacity I was responsible for preparing the training material, delivering the course as well as examining the students.
 As an Adjunct Lecturer at the University of West Macedonia, I taught "Advanced Topics in Software Engineering" with full responsibilities on the course, i.e. topics taught, course delivery, students’ assignments and examinations.
 Finally, as a Visiting Professor at Quest University Canada, I am charged with delivering a high intensity one-block course with daily classes on "Computer Programming" with Java.

 Moreover, and beside the traditional academic activities, I have been involved with training activities for several international events as well as being a fully certified Instructor and Trainer for Software and Data Carpentry.
+Finally, since January 2018, I am the [deputy Training Coordinator for ELIXIR-GR](http://elixir.imis.athena-innovation.gr/node/209).

 An indicative list of teaching and training activities can be found below (with links to the corresponding material where available):